pbertera/OCP-Securing-Azure-FD/README.md

 ### Segregate the default router

+**ACTION GOAL:** run the default router pods on a predefinite set of worker nodes.
+Is not needed if you are willing to execute the default router and the shard on the same set of nodes

 In the following steps we will segregate the default router to be hosted only on nodes with the `router-sharded: yes`.

 Add the `nodePlacement` to the default IngressController: